Hi, I'm

 Sushanth Varada,

-a first-year Physics PhD student, advised in Quantum Matter Theory by Prof. Annica Black-Schaffer at Uppsala University, Sweden.
+a second-year Physics PhD student, advised in Quantum Matter Theory by Prof. Annica Black-Schaffer at Uppsala University, Sweden.

-My research focuses on topological states of matter, strongly correlated electron systems, and superconductivity.
+My research focuses on topological states of matter, strongly correlated electron systems, and unconventional superconductivity.

 LinkedInLinkGitHubLinkLink